soyellupi/jasmine-coverage/README.md

     bundle exec rake jasmine:coverage JASMINE_COVERAGE_MINIMUM=75

 In addition, as jasmine-coverage has to create a single folder environment for the Javascript sandbox to function correctly, it has to copy files into the _target/jscoverage/test-rig_ folder.
-By default, this is then cleaned up for you if the tests pass.
-If you'd like to see what files it generates regardless, you can specify that in an environment variable.
+By default, this is left for you if the tests pass.
+If you'd like it cleaned up, you can specify that in an environment variable.

-    bundle exec rake jasmine:coverage JASMINE_COVERAGE_KEEP_TEST_RIG=true
+    bundle exec rake jasmine:coverage JASMINE_COVERAGE_KEEP_TEST_RIG=false

 You can also specify if you want missing coverage warnings